hamdanal/rich-argparse/README.md

 [console markup](https://rich.readthedocs.io/en/stable/markup.html) by setting `RichHelpFormatter.usage_markup = True`.
 If you enable this option, make sure to [escape]( https://rich.readthedocs.io/en/stable/markup.html#escaping) any square brackets in the usage text.

+### Disable console markup

+The text of the descriptions and epilog is interpreted as [console markup](https://rich.readthedocs.io/en/stable/markup.html) by default.
+If this conflicts with your usage of square brackets, make sure to [escape]( https://rich.readthedocs.io/en/stable/markup.html#escaping) the square brackets or to disable markup globally with `RichHelpFormatter.text_markup = False`.

+Similarly the help text of arguments is interpreted as markup by default.
+It can be disabled using `RichHelpFormatter.help_markup = False`.

 ### Colors in `--version`